shreypuranik/requestasong/README.md

 A simple music request system, built with PHP and MYSQL.

-Class based system to expose data, returned in JSON format for further integration
+Class based system to expose data, returned in JSON format for further integration.

-Database not included, but table structure available for CREATE purposes
+Database not included, but table structure available for CREATE purposes (see tables directory for SQL files)

-This project uses the PEAR DB codebase.
-I've included the various files needed in the /DB/ directory, along with DB.php.
-The files were cloned on Friday 10th April 2015 from https://github.com/pear/DB
+Latest version of jQuery included in repo.
+For the latest version, please go to http://jquery.com/

-(Coded one Friday evening)
+No real styling used here.
+I just wanted to see if this was possible (and mess around with some Jquery/JS at the same time)